British Rail Class 50: Development

 The origins of the Class 50 lie in an invitation from the British Transport Commission (BTC) to manufacturers to produce a design for a lightweight Type 4 diesel locomotive with a gross power output of at least 2,500 hp.
 In order to produce a prototype quickly, English Electric based their design on that for their Deltic locomotives which were then in production.
 Unlike the Deltics, this design was powered by a single engine, the 16CSVT, a development of the 16SVT used in the Class 40 locomotives.
 Parts related to the contemporary Class 37s were also used.
 The result was DP2, a 2,700 hp Diesel-electric locomotive weighing 105 tons and with a top speed of 100 mph.

 However, before the prototype could be completed, English Electric's design was rejected by the BTC, primarily on the grounds that the 16CSVT was unproven, and doubted its ability to produce the required power levels.
 Even after the delivery of DP2 in May 1962, any hope of future orders seemed over with the BTC's decision to standardise its Type 4 fleet on the Brush-Sulzer Class 47 design.

 The DP2 design earned a reprieve in 1965, when the National Traction Plan of that year identified a need for an additional 50 Type 4 locomotives.
-By this time the Class 47 fleet were starting to suffer serious problems with engine stress cracking, a problem which necessitated the derating of the fleet to 2,580 hp.
+The British Railways Board (successor to the BTC) were forced to consider an alternative to ordering more Class 47s, which were starting to suffer serious problems with engine stress cracking, a problem which necessitated the derating of the fleet to 2,580 hp.
 At the same time, DP2 and its 16CSVT engine had proved far more reliable than expected.
 Negotiations took place with English Electric for a production batch of 50 locomotives for use on the Eastern Region.
-English Electric intended to build the new batch as similar to DP2 as possible but the British Railways Board (successor to the BTC) had produced a standard locomotive cab with a flat front and headcode box and also had specific requirements relating to the engine room and other equipment.
+English Electric intended to build the new batch as similar to DP2 as possible but the BRB had produced a standard locomotive cab with a flat front and headcode box and also had specific requirements relating to the engine room and other equipment.
 English Electric produced several alternative front-end designs including one with a wrap-around windscreen but the standard front-end design was eventually adopted for the class.